ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 <set-backend-service base-url="https://test.nl" />
 ```

-The sample `*.api.cshtml` files that you've downloaded already have this scenario in place, so we can create a new rule right away.
+The sample `*.api.cshtml` files you've downloaded already include this scenario, so we can proceed to create the new rule immediately.
 Open `APIM.Policy.Rule.ps1` and add the following rule:

 ```powershell
 # Synopsis: A set-backend-service policy should use a backend entity (by setting the backend-id attribute) so it's reusable and easier to maintain.